micro/micro/docs/README.md

   <a href="https://m3o.com"><img src="https://img.shields.io/badge/micro-cloud-orange" /></a>
 </div>

-Micro is a distributed OS built for the Cloud.
+Micro is a distributed operating system built for the Cloud.

 ## Overview